Ljfanny/SUSTech_CS307_ProjectI/README.md

 #### Script(take orders as a example)

+The **orders table** is more complex and has more foreign keys, so the insert statement can be a bit complicated.

 ```java
 public class import_order {
     private static void openDB(String host, String dbname, String user, String pwd) {}